mingzilla/groovy-flat-orm/README.md

 ### Define an Entity/Repository
 * refer to `MyPerson.groovy`.
 Here's a simple version.
 It extends from `AbstractOrmDomain` to get methods for free
+* IMPORTANT: To avoid SQL injection, always set params to a `PreparedStatement` like `MyPerson.listByNameStatsWith()`

 ```groovy
 class MyPerson extends AbstractOrmDomain {